 In fact, the call interface is very similar to how Phone handles things, and if you’re running iOS 10 or later, incoming calls will show up on the Lock screen just like regular phone calls.
 Neat.

 Once you’ve got to grips with using WhatsApp, you’ll want to be aware of these important but easily-overlooked settings.

 For starters, going to Settings > Account > Privacy will let you customize exactly who can see your personal details, such as your profile photo and when you were last active on the app.
 You can also disable Read Receipts if you don’t want anyone to know when you’ve seen their messages – but turning them off works both ways.
 You won’t be able to see when people have read your messages, either.

-Another good tip if you’re concerned with privacy is to go to Settings > Notifications and turn off Show Preview.
-This means that incoming messages will still show as alerts on the lock screen, but will only display the sender’s name and not the content of the message itself.
-Important if you tend to leave your device out on the table and you don’t want prying eyes snooping at your private conversations.
+Another good tip if you’re concerned with privacy is to go to the Settings app > Notifications > WhatsApp, and turn off Show Previews.
+This means that incoming messages will still show as alerts on the Lock screen, but will only display the sender’s name and not the content of the message itself – important if you tend to leave your device out on the table and you don’t want prying eyes snooping at your private conversations.

 Finally, for the thrifty among us, it’s worth opening up Settings > Data and Storage Usage to choose which types of media will auto-download on a cellular connection.
 If you have a mobile data limit it may be wise to only auto-download photos, videos and the like when connected to Wi-Fi.
 You can also enable Low Data Usage if you want to make audio calls without using too much of your data limit.

 That’s WhatsApp in a nutshell!
 Whether you start using it as your main source of communication, or just keep it installed for those people who prefer it over other forms of messaging, it’s worth knowing your way around one of the world’s most popular apps.
 Enjoy!